hashguide/poa-simple-notification-service/README.md

 ## Publisher:

 -  getVotingBallot.js
-   -  This component queries most recent VotingToChangeKeys.sol deployed on POA testnet Sokol and prints to std.out.
-Additionally, this component persistently stores last block queried to disk so that next time the query runs it looks for only new voting Ballots.
+   -  This component queries most recent VotingToChangeKeys.sol deployed on POA testnet Sokol and logs each new Ballot to the message queue per registered validator, i.e. if there are (2) interested Validators to be notified and (2) new Ballots there will be (4) rows created in the message queue.

-Running:

-- >nodejs getVotingBallot.js
-- Currently get all Ballots from VotingToChangeKeys.sol contract and logs to voting.log

 ## Subscriber:
 - mq.js - This component is the DB access layer into the sqlite3 DB

 - queue.js -  This component acts as the subscriber.
 It will periodically wake up and processes rows in the persistent store.

-Running:

-- open queue.js ( edit line:
-- >nodejs queue.js
-- This will insert (4) rows ( aka messages to send ) into the sqlite Message Queue ( mq.db )
-- Will load the messages being sent
-- Will send each message via gmail
-- Stop the queue.

 ## Service infrastructure

-- forever-test.js -- kicks off hello.js (3) times and passes argument to hello.js to log to file

-- hello.js  -- exercised log4js and logs the param received from forever.js to the configured log file

-Running:

-- >nodejs forever-test.js
-- This will run hello.js (3) times
-- Inspect hello.log
-- Open forever-test.js -- change line 6:  args: ["beer!!!"]  to args: ["whatever you want"]
-- >nodejs forever-test.js
-- Inspect hello.log
+- To run components as a service execute:

+> nodejs job-config.js

 Final notes: